theDude29/RaptorVision/README.md

 A comprehensive user guide is integrated directly within the RaptorVision interface.
 Simply launch the app to explore the features!

+By default raptor vision is launched with dino-small and an image resolution (the length of the shorter side of the image) of 672px.
+If you find that RaptorVision does not detect correctly the entities on your images you can try to increase the resolution (be carefull it shall be a multiple of 16) or to use a better version of dino by typing: `raptor-vision --model-size=[size] --model_resolution=[res]` where size can be small, base or large and res has to be a multiple of 16.

 ---

 ## Examples & Performance